Syd2419/Information-Technology-Capstone-/README.md

 <h1>Information Technology Capstone</h1>

 <h2>Description</h2>
-act in the role of Project Team Leader to develop a project plan for a fictional corporation <br />
+Act in the role of Project Team Leader to develop a project plan for a fictional corporation <br />